iamyle0710/metro-bike-visualization/README.md

 * Meet weekly to 1. solve technical problems.
 2. revise design plan

 ## Our Timeline
-* Biweek1 : Reseach on previous works on related topics and collect data which can be linked to our main data, e.g. bike lane map.
+* Biweek1 : Reseach on previous works on related topics and collect data which can be linked to our main data.
+<br>&nbsp;e.g. bike lane map.
 * Biweek2 : Based on research, initial design on prototypes and layouts to meet our purposes.
 * Biweek3 : Construct first-sketch website to build up our visualization and functions.
 * Biweek4 : Experiment on users and refine the website.